Nukesor/sticker-finder/README.md

 This is just for people hosting a bot and those with `admin` permissions:

     /ban Ban the last sticker posted in this chat.
-    /unban Ban the last sticker posted in this chat.
+    /unban Unban the last sticker posted in this chat.
     /ban_user [name|id] Ban a user
     /unban_user [name|id] Unban a user
-    /tasks Start to process tasks in a maintenance chat /make_admin Make another user admin
+    /tasks Start to process tasks in a maintenance chat /make_admin [name|id] Make another user admin

-    /delete_set Completely delete a set
+    /delete_set [name] Completely delete a set
-    /add_set Add multiple sets at once by set_name
+    /show [file_id]` Command sends the corresponding sticker for the given Id /add_set [names...]
+Add multiple sets at once by `set_name` separated by newline

     /toggle_flag [maintenance|newsfeed] Flag a chat as a maintenance or newsfeed chat.
 Newsfeed chats get the first sticker of every new set that is added, while all tasks are send to maintenance chats.

     /stats Get some statistics
     /refresh Refresh all stickerpacks.
     /refresh_ocr Refresh all stickerpacks including ocr.
-    /broadcast Send the message after this command to all users.
+    /broadcast [message] Send the message after this command to all users.